alexliyang/vr-project/README.md

 | Santi Puch | santipuch590@gmail.com | [santipuch590](https://github.com/santipuch590) |

-## Report
+## Report (_in progress_)

-(_In progress_)
+A detailed report about the work done can be found in [this](https://www.overleaf.com/read/nfmcpnydkwhb) Overleaf project.
-A detail report about the work done can be found in [this](https://www.overleaf.com/read/nfmcpnydkwhb) Overleaf project.

 Additionally, a Google Slides presentation can be found in [this link](https://drive.google.com/open?id=1HpHPrQAMaI4yfxdcumAXnMNNF04tiprdRPl3zCxhUb8).

 ## DNN weights
-The HDF5 weights of the trained deep neural networks can be found [here](https://drive.google.com/open?id=0ByrI9_WaU23FdHoxX1h4X2ZXYUU).
+HDF5 weights of the trained deep neural networks can be found [here](https://drive.google.com/open?id=0ByrI9_WaU23FdHoxX1h4X2ZXYUU).

 ## References